Tigers vs. Twins Player Props Betting Odds

-Carlos Correa and Spencer Torkelson are two of the players with prop bets for the taking when the Minnesota Twins and the Detroit Tigers play at Target Field on Thursday (first pitch at 7:10 PM ET).
+Oddsmakers have set player props for Carlos Correa, Spencer Torkelson and others when the Minnesota Twins host the Detroit Tigers at Target Field on Friday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!